vbelz/Markov-chain-simulation/README.md

 It simulate the behaviour of 100 customers per default but can easily change to any number.

-In a first step the function `save_each_state` from `make_gif_tools.py` simulates Nb_customers, assign a random color for each of them and save all states (per minute) in the supermarket as png pictures.
+In a first step the function `save_each_state` from `make_gif_tools.py` simulates all the customers, assigns a random color for each of them and saves all states (per minute) in the supermarket as png pictures.
 In a second step, the function `make_gif_from_states` from `make_gif_tools.py` reads all customers states in the order of occurrences and make a gif of all states (and delete the png pictures from disk).